YOUNGSVILLE, N.C.--(BUSINESS WIRE)--

 EBITDA is defined as net income (loss) before interest expense, income tax provision (benefit) and depreciation (including non-cash impairment charges) and amortization.

 Consolidated net income (loss) is defined as net income (loss) determined on a consolidated basis in accordance with GAAP; provided, however, that the following, without duplication, shall be excluded in determining consolidated net income (loss): (i) any net after-tax extraordinary or non-recurring gains, losses or expenses (less all fees and expenses relating thereto), (ii) the cumulative effect of changes in accounting principles, (iii) any fees and expenses incurred during such period in connection with the issuance or repayment of indebtedness, any refinancing transaction or amendment or modification of any debt instrument, in each case and (iv) any cancellation of indebtedness income.
-Table 4 provides a reconciliation from net income and operating cash flows, which are the most directly comparable GAAP financial measures, to EBITDA and Adjusted EBITDA.
+Table 4 provides a reconciliation from net income (loss), which is the most directly comparable GAAP financial measure, to EBITDA and Adjusted EBITDA.

 Adjusted EBITDA Definition Modification

 During the 4th quarter of 2016, the Company modified its definition of Adjusted EBITDA to exclude unrealized foreign exchange gains and losses from this non-GAAP measure.
 This change enhances investor insight into the Company’s operational performance.
 In previous filings, Q3 2016 Adjusted EBITDA was stated at $22.9 million based on the definition previously used.

 |CEO transition stock-based compensation||-||-||1,187||-|

 |Amortization of intangibles||264||269||1,078||841|